 Key Benefits of Sensory Spaces in the Airport

-You can also use sensory resources when you are on the plane, look to our website for some sensory resources to suit all needs and budgets.
+You can also use autism sensory resources when you are on the plane, look to our website for sensory resources to suit all needs and budgets.
 Here are a few of our favourites;

-- Ear Defenders, there’s going to be lots of noise, announcements, tannoys, alarms at security and the take off can be loud, if sensitive consider these.
-Ours are comfortable and sturdy, adjustable to fit from 6 months to 16 years old, and they fold away neatly into your hand luggage.
+- Ear Defenders, there’s going to be lots of noise, announcements, tannoys, alarms at security and the take-off can be loud, if sensitive consider these.
+Ours are comfortable and sturdy, adjustable to fit from 6 months to 16 years old and fold away neatly into your hand luggage.

-- Fidget Fingers Cube, no longer the big craze but still excellent for keeping hands and minds busy.
+- Fidget Cube, is excellent at keeping hands and minds busy.

-- Deep Pressure Vest, by tightly wrapping the body the pressure vest can reduce challenging behaviours, reduce anxiety and steady the breathing, we have two sizes available fitting from around age 7 to adult, check the product description to decide which would suit best.
+- Deep Pressure Vest, by tightly wrapping the body the pressure vest can reduce challenging behaviours and anxiety whilst steadying breathing.
+We have two sizes available, medium and large, fitting from around age 7 to adult, check the product description to decide which one would suit you best.

-- Weighted Lap Pad, Wristbands or our Weighty Snakey, these items are great for stilling restless legs (lap pad)or arms (wristbands) or use the snakey over the shoulders and around the body for a pressure effect too.
+- Weighted Lap Pad or our Weighty Snakey, these items are great for stilling restless legs, arms and bodies as the deep pressure stimulates and calms nerves.
 Just be mindful of any weight limits for your in-cabin luggage!